-Hindustan Zinc has a strong focus on safety and has been continuously working to further strengthen practices through the advent of new technology and behavioural change.
+Hindustan Zinc has a strong focus on safety and has continuously strengthened practices through the advent of new technology and behavioural change.
 MineARC’s Nic Stone and Dion Smith have been working closely with Hindustan Zinc to further enhance emergency preparedness as part of their overall safety plan.
 The duo recently visited the Rajpura Dariba Mine upon their first refuge chambers for the site.

 Beyond refuge chambers, building a culture of positive safety behaviours is developed through ongoing training and support.
 The role of safety in an organisation’s culture sets the framework for an individual’s attitudes and behaviours towards day-to-day operations and during an emergency.
 (Cliff, D. et al., 2016).
 Supplying refuge chambers is just one aspect of MineARC’s service.
-The company provides operational training and client support to ensure that personnel have the skills, knowledge and processes to assure safety is essential to the organisation.
+In addition, the company provides operational training and client support to ensure that personnel have the skills, knowledge and processes to ensure safety is essential to the organisation.

-MineARC’s Nic Stone explains “Once they understand what the refuge chamber is for, and why they need to be looked after, you can see they appreciate what their company is doing by implementing a safety and emergency response plan.
-They feel more valued as staff.”
+MineARC’s Nic Stone explains, “Once they understand what the refuge chamber is for, and why they need to be looked after, you can see they appreciate what their company is doing by implementing a safety and emergency response plan.
+As a result, they feel more valued as staff.”

 Part of the training process is to build awareness of the importance of regular maintenance and servicing.
 Refuge chambers, much like other mining machinery, require ongoing maintenance checks and regular servicing.
 This servicing keeps the refuge stations in optimal working order and emergency readiness.